MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsGroupPolicyAssignment.md

 # New-CsGroupPolicyAssignment

-> [!Note]
-> This cmdlet is currently only available in private preview in the pre-release Teams PowerShell module.

 ## SYNOPSIS

+**Note:** This cmdlet is currently only available in private preview in the pre-release Teams PowerShell module.

 This cmdlet is used to assign a policy to a group.